 All students are expected to attend each day punctually and in uniform.
-The Head of School presents a termly award for consistent high attendance and achievement throughout the Key stages.
+The Headteacher presents a weekly award for consistent high attendance and achievement throughout the Key stages.

 4. Sanctions

 (i) KS1 Midfield Campus Sanctions:

 - Entries onto the tick sheet

 - Information on CPOMs

 - Restorative Justice conversations

 - Time made up at break or lunch

 - Telephone call to parents/carers

 - Requiring parents/carers to attend the provision

 - Working in a different class/classroom

 - Use of the Quiet Room

 - Internal Exclusion

 - External Fixed Term Exclusions